 TypeError: unsupported operand type(s) for +: 'int' and 'NoneType'

-While None values result in errors and stop program execution, NaNs are contagious; they turn everything they come in touch with into NaNs—but the program keeps executing.
+While None values result in errors and stop program execution, NaNs are contagious; they turn everything they touch into NaNs—but the program keeps executing.
 Pandas mixes None and NaN values and follows casting rules when np.nan is stored.

 The integer series is converted to a float series when a NaN was inserted.
 The same happens when you use None instead of NaN: